-^{}Special Note: 24 Hours of vacation time has been added to fire shift employees, as provided in Section 6.6 for the accrual of the day after Thanksgiving holiday.
+Special Note: 24 Hours of vacation time has been added to fire shift employees, as provided in Section 6.6 for the accrual of the day after Thanksgiving holiday.

-B. Maximum Accrual

-- The maximum new vacation leave balance that an employee may have available for use is 400 hours for general and police employees and 500 hours for fire shift employees, unless approved by the city administrator.
-Beginning on the first payroll of the 2012-13 fiscal year, (pay date April 5, 2012), any vacation leave balance that exceeds the maximum allowed will not have any additional time accrued until such time as the leave balance falls below the maximum allowed. - Vacation time being accrued from the employee's current year anniversary date through the last pay period of fiscal year 2011-12 will be placed into accrued vacation and added to the existing balance and will then accrue each pay period according to the requirements as set forth in section 6.1 of the personnel regulations.
+- B. Maximum Accrual - Any employee whose vacation hours exceed 400 hours for general or 500 hours for fire will be banked.
+Employees will be able to cash out any banked hours at any time throughout the year not to exceed four (4) times in a twelve (12) month period.
+Exceptions may be made at the recommendation of the Department Head and approval of the City or Assistant City Administrator.
+If an employee wishes to cash out banked time, they must submit a written request to the Human Resources Department. - Vacation time being accrued from the employee's current year anniversary date through the last pay period of fiscal year 2011-12 will be placed into accrued vacation and added to the existing balance and will then accrue each pay period according to the requirements as set forth in section 6.1 of the personnel regulations.

-• New vacation leave time that has accrued and not been used will be valued at the rate that it was earned starting at the end of calendar year 2013 and every subsequent calendar year thereafter for the purposes of any future pay-out by the city.
-All hours of vacation leave time whether banked or non-banked will be available for use, hour for hour, on any vacation leave approved by their respective department head.

-C. Vacation Leave Usage
+- If an employee forfeits time during the pay period, they will receive accruals proportionate to the time paid. - New vacation leave time that has accrued and not been used will be valued at the rate that it was earned starting at the end of calendar year 2013 and every subsequent calendar year thereafter for the purposes of any future pay-out by the city.
+All hours of vacation leave time whether banked or non-banked will be available for use, hour for hour, on any vacation leave approved by their respective department head. - C. Vacation Leave Usage